spolanski/blog/_posts/2017-05-01-A-word-about-skateboarding.md

 The disserartion was split into the three stages and the complexity of the model was increasing throughout them.
 In this blog, I will try to describe the process of model creation without getting into details.
 By details, I mean not providing any complicated equations, terms and all bunch of things which may scare a person who has no knowledge of simulations.

-Before I moved further, I have to admit that for purpose of this article, I recreated the models in Abaqus Student version.
-The software is available free of charge to students, educators, and researchers for personal and educational use - I believe the educational blog fits well to these requirements.
+Before I move further, I have to admit that for purpose of this article I recreated the models in Abaqus Student version.
+The software is available free of charge to students, educators, and researchers for personal and educational use.
+I believe the educational blog fits well to these requirements.

 ## Simple specimen experiment

 Analysis of a skateboard is not an easy task due to its' complicated geometry and unusual material used to built the deck.
 Traditionally, manufacturers are using a composite material made from Canadian Maple layers, usually 7-9 plies.
-I decided to build a very simple plate model on computer to understand this composite behaviour.
+I decided to build a simple plate model on computer to understand this composite behaviour.
 Luckily, at home I found an old skateboard from which I cut an analogue real sample.
 After that, I utilised it in a bending test performed in the professional laboratory built from a home gym set :-) .

 {% capture imagesrc %}00_skate/testing_station.jpg{% endcapture %}
 {% capture imagetitle %}Testing station{% endcapture %}